Head of a Young Woman

 Jean-Baptiste Greuze French

-Swirling clothing and hair join soulfully upturned eyes and tilted head in order to condense an emotion—perhaps sorrowful longing—typical of têtes d’expression.
-These expressive head studies were not only part of an artist’s academic training, but in Greuze’s day also enjoyed appeal as independent works of art.
-This particular pose captures the late eighteenth-century rise of Sentimentalism, a largely literary movement that pulled on readers’ emotions, which Greuze used to great visual effect.
-Greuze’s technical skill is also on show, from the velvety skin to the masterful use of a limited range of colors.
+Swirling clothing and hair join soulfully upturned eyes and a tilted head in order to condense an emotion—perhaps sorrowful longing—typical of têtes d’expression.
+Such "expressive heads" were part of artists’ academic training, but also enjoyed appeal as independent works of art.
+This particular pose captures the late eighteenth-century rise of sentimentalism, a largely literary movement that pulled on readers’ emotions, which Greuze used to great visual effect.

 Head of a Young Woman, Jean-Baptiste Greuze (French, Tournus 1725–1805 Paris), Oil on canvas